-ILINK combines one or more relocatable object files-produced by the IAR Systems compiler or assembler-with selected parts of one or more object libraries to produce an executable image in the industry-standard format Executable and Linking Format (ELF).
+The linker combines one or more relocatable object files-produced by the IAR Systems compiler or assembler-with selected parts of one or more object libraries to produce an executable image in the industry-standard format Executable and Linking Format (ELF).

-ILINK will automatically load only those library modules-user libraries and Standard C or C++ library variants-that are actually needed by the application you are linking.
-Further, ILINK eliminates duplicate sections and sections that are not required.
+The linker will automatically load only those library modules-user libraries and Standard C or C++ library variants-that are actually needed by the application you are linking.
+Further, the linker eliminates duplicate sections and sections that are not required.

-ILINK uses a configuration file where you can specify separate locations for code and data areas of your target system memory map.
+The linker uses a configuration file where you can specify separate locations for code and data areas of your target system memory map.
 This file also supports automatic handling of the application's initialization phase, which means initializing global variable areas and code areas by copying initializers and possibly decompressing them as well.

 The final output produced by ILINK is an absolute object file containing the executable image in the ELF (including DWARF for debug information) format.
-The file can be downloaded to C-SPY or any other compatible debugger that supports ELF/DWARF, or it can be programmed into EPROM or flash memory.
+The file can be downloaded to C-SPY or any other compatible debugger that supports ELF/DWARF, or it can be stored in EPROM or flash.

 To handle ELF files, various tools are included.
-For a list of included utilities, see Specific ELF tools, page 4.
+For information about included utilities, see Specific ELF tools, page 40.